mariuszmatusiak/CV_Templates/README.md

 ## Acknowledgments

 Icons provided by: "Font Awesome by Dave Gandy - http://fontawesome.io" and ported to a [LaTeX package](https://ctan.org/pkg/fontawesome5) by Marcel Krueger.
 Kudos to [Font Awesome Team](https://github.com/orgs/FortAwesome/people).

+## License

+CV Templates
+Copyright (C) 2025  Mariusz Matusiak <mariusz.m.matusiak@gmail.com>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.